Soccer players need to be fast, agile, and explosive in order to play their positions effectively. But do you know how to run faster in soccer?

 First of all, you should start by running.
 This will help you to build up your stamina.
 Afterward, you’ll want to add some weight training to your routine.
 You can use free weights or resistance bands.
 The key here is to focus on making your legs stronger.

 Most professional soccer players and sprinter use their front foot to run faster in soccer.
-When you are running using your front foot area, your body with lean forward naturally and your weight will be shifted forward which will help you increases your speed.
+When you are running using your front foot area, your body with lean forward naturally and your weight will be shifted forward which will help you increase your speed.

 Most soccer players try to run faster but they use both the heel and front foot to run which is wrong.
 A soccer player should use his/her heal as breaks.
 Even if you are changing directions you should be on your front foot.